-Co-Chairs: Angela Tripp (MI) and Joyce Raby (FL) (sub-listserv membership limited to those working on triage projects)
+Co-Chairs: Angela Tripp (MI) and J Singleton (MN) (sub-listserv membership limited to those working on triage projects)

 This Working Group explores triage systems and program design for legal services and court operations with a goal of efficient and effective client service.
 Members of this working group typically are responsible for triage system design, program management and business process development or serve in a leadership and/or technology role in their organization.

 This Working Group explores the important role libraries and librarians play in providing access to justice.
 Members of this working group typically consist of librarians and those that are responsible for exploring partnerships with libraries for service delivery.

 Access to Justice Coordinators within Court Administration (sub-listserv membership only to people working within court administration on ATJ issues)

 Membership in this Working Group is by invitation only.
 Members typically consist of leadership in Access to Justice initiatives initiated by the Administrative Office of Courts for a State.
 This Working Group explores the programs and infrastructure developed by state AOCs to deliver access to justice with a goal of creating shared resources among the states for purposes of replicating best practices and successes.